 Being arrested for a criminal offense leaves a permanent record, whether or not a person was found guilty.
 This is where expunctions may be beneficial.

-Expunctions in San Marcos
+Expunctions in Central Texas

 The Texas Department of Public Safety maintains this record at the Texas Crime Information Center (the “TCIC”).
 Unless these records are expunged, they can turn up on criminal background checks for years.